proplot-dev/proplot/docs/showcase2.rst

 bar plots.
 You can now pass 2d arrays to `~matplotlib.axes.Axes.bar` or `~matplotlib.axes.Axes.barh`, and columns of data will be grouped or stacked together.
-You can also request that columns are interpreted as data ranges, and use bars to plot the medians with error bars representing percentile ranges.
+You can also request that columns are interpreted as data ranges, with the means or medians represented by bars and the spread represented by error bars.

 .. code:: ipython3